ergoplatform/ergo-jde/readme.md

 JDE users will have to write JSON, which has arguably the easiest to learn of the three.
 The downside of using JSON is that JDE scripts are more verbose than the other two languages.
 For example, the JDE equivalent of Scala's `a = b + c` is `{"name":"a", "left":"b", "op":"add", "right":"c"}`.

-JDE is not intended for non-tech users.
+The folder [sample-scripts](/sample-scripts) contains some sample JDE programs.

-### Capabilities
+### Core Capabilities

-JDE can be used for any of the following tasks:
+The following are the core capabilities of JDE:

 1. Reading data from the blockchain.
 As an example we could use JDE to get the following data: